 Currently, I enjoy dividing my time between Bermuda, where I attend home births, and offer consults and healing sessions.
 Here in the Boston area, I see clients for hormone balance, and also offer both health consults and healing sessions.

-I bring 35 years of continuous experience as a full scope Nurse-Midwife and Women’s Health Practitioner, in both OB and GYN, and a background in whole foods and holistic approaches to care.
+I bring 38 years of continuous experience as a full scope Nurse-Midwife and Women’s Health Practitioner, in both OB and GYN, and a background in whole foods and holistic approaches to care.
 I view health as a complex integrative process encompassing all four bodies: the physical, the emotional, the mental and the spiritual.
 Rather than suggesting a pushy fix for symptoms, I intend to provide guidance to maintain or repair health, and incorporate that larger view into your visits with me.

 I am a strong believer in the merits of Bio-Identical Hormones(Natural Hormones), particularly in the largely ignored early peri-menopausal state where disrupted sleep, mood swings, weight gain, and fatigue are sometimes erroneously attributed to causes other than the hormonal imbalance they can be.
-I have developed a large panel of clients who have found relief through its benefits.

 Over time, I have incorporated the care of men with suspected hormone imbalances as well, though my practice is largely women/women-identified people.